Feyerabend/cc/ch07/addition/signals/README.md

 *Intuition.* Imagine a chord played on a piano.
 The pressure waveform at your ear is a messy, oscillating curve.
-Yet your auditory system immediately resolves it into individual notes -- A, C, E -- each at its own frequency and loudness.
+Yet your auditory system immediately resolves it into individual notes--A, C, E--each at its own frequency and loudness.
 Fourier analysis is the mathematical version of that
 decomposition: it asks, "for each possible frequency $f$, how much of that frequency is present in the signal?"